devstoriesplayground/high-low-card-game/README.md

-Simple Card Game
+Card Game

 Create a account
-Play hi and low with the system bot.
+Play high and low with the system bot.